Arnold Schwarzenegger: Death of Luis Santos

-Drug use and allegations of sexual misconduct
+Allegations of sexual misconduct

 During his initial campaign for governor in 2003, allegations of sexual and personal misconduct were raised against Schwarzenegger.
 Within the last five days before the election, news reports appeared in the Los Angeles Times recounting decades-old allegations of sexual misconduct from six individual women.
 Schwarzenegger responded to the allegations in 2004 admitting that he has "behaved badly sometimes" and apologized, but also stated that "a lot of [what] you see in the stories is not true".
 One of the women who came forward was British television personality Anna Richardson, who settled a libel lawsuit in August 2006 against Schwarzenegger; his top aide, Sean Walsh; and his publicist, Sheryl Main.
 A joint statement read: "The parties are content to put this matter behind them and are pleased that this legal dispute has now been settled."
+In 2023, Schwarzenegger revisited the issue while promoting his new three-part biographical documentary on Netflix called Arnold.
+Schwarzenegger stated that he was "totally wrong".

+Marijuana use

 During this time a 1977 interview in adult magazine Oui gained attention, in which Schwarzenegger discussed using substances such as marijuana.
 Schwarzenegger is shown smoking a marijuana joint after winning Mr. Olympia in 1975 in the documentary film Pumping Iron (1977).
 In an interview with GQ magazine in October 2007, Schwarzenegger said, "[Marijuana] is not a drug.
 It's a leaf.
 My drug was pumping iron, trust me."
 His spokesperson later said the comment was meant to be a joke.

 Citizenship

 Schwarzenegger became a naturalized U.S. citizen on September 17, 1983.
 Shortly before he gained his citizenship, he asked the Austrian authorities for the right to keep his Austrian citizenship, as Austria does not usually allow dual citizenship.
 His request was granted, and he retained his Austrian citizenship.

-In 2005, Peter Pilz, a member of the Austrian Parliament from the Austrian Green Party, unsuccessfully advocated for Parliament to revoke Schwarzenegger's Austrian citizenship due to his decision not to prevent the executions of Donald Beardslee and Stanley Williams.
-Pilz argued that Schwarzenegger caused damage to Austria's reputation in the international community because Austria abolished the death penalty in 1968.
-Pilz based his argument on Article 33 of the Austrian Citizenship Act, which states: "A citizen, who is in the public service of a foreign country, shall be deprived of his citizenship if he heavily damages the reputation or the interests of the Austrian Republic."
-Pilz claimed that Schwarzenegger's actions in support of the death penalty (prohibited in Austria under Protocol 13 of the European Convention on Human Rights) had damaged Austria's reputation.
-Schwarzenegger explained his actions by pointing out that his only duty as Governor of California with respect to the death penalty was to correct an error by the justice system by pardon or clemency if such an error had occurred.
+In 2005, Peter Pilz, a member of the Austrian Parliament from the Austrian Green Party, unsuccessfully advocated for Parliament to revoke Schwarzenegger's Austrian citizenship under Article 33 of the Austrian Citizenship Act, which states: "A citizen, who is in the public service of a foreign country, shall be deprived of his citizenship if he heavily damages the reputation or the interests of the Austrian Republic.".
+Pilz felt that Schwarzenegger's decision not to intervene in the executions of Donald Beardslee and Stanley Williams had done so.
+The death penalty in Austria had been abolished in 1968.